-These budget blocks are a simple, straightforward way to visualize how Alaska is spending its money and from which funds that money is coming.
-The size of each block corresponds to the amount allocated to each state agency.
+Alaska Policy Forum’s annual Budget Blocks are a simple, straightforward way to visualize how Alaska is spending its money and from which funds that money is coming.
+The size of each block corresponds to the amount allocated to each state agency or department in the operating budget.
 The larger the dollar amount, the larger the block.
-All of the numbers are taken straight from the FY 2022 Enacted Operating Budget agency summaries provided to the public by the Alaska Division of of Legislative Finance.
+All of the numbers are taken straight from the FY 2023 Enacted Operating Budget agency summaries provided to the public by the Alaska Division of Legislative Finance.
+The Office of Management and Business (OMB) also provides similar numbers in a slightly different format.

 Explanation of Terminology

-The operating budget is what covers ongoing operations and expenses for the State of Alaska, or the day-to-day running of the government and state programs.
-According to the Office of Management and Budget (OMB), it is “annual appropriations covering ongoing operations.
+The operating budget covers ongoing operations and expenses for the State of Alaska, or the day-to-day running of the government and state programs.
+According to OMB, it is “annual appropriations covering ongoing operations.
 Appropriations are typically made for a fiscal year, with funds lapsing at the end of the fiscal year.”

 Agency or Department: